Bioinformatics-Research-Network/skill-assessments/Genomic Variant Files/README.md

 Note that the file we are using does not contain allele frequency information as it only contains samples from one sequencing center and thus is a subset of a larger data set.
 However, it does contain allele counts, annotated as `AC`.
 We can use `bcftools filter` to select only positions with an allele count of one:
 >bcftools filter -i AC=1 CEU.exon.2010_03.genotypes.vcf.gz

-**Q4: How many positions are there with AC=1.
+**Q4: How many positions are there with AC=1?
 Note that you cannot simply count lines since the output of `bcftools filter ` includdes the VCF header lines.
-You will need to use `bcftools query` to get this number**
+You will need to use `bcftools query` to get this number.**

 `bcftools` also has it's own function for gathering statistics on a file, including information about the transition to transversion ratio, singleton stats, allele frequency statistics, quality scores, indel distribution, substitution types, and depth distributions.
 Run `bcftools stats` on the sample VCF file and spend some time looking through the report.
 Note that not all sections area pplicable to this file.